wuaipinglab/ImmuCC/tissue_immucc/README.md

 -----------------------------------------------------------------------------------------------------
  2.1 Preprocess the raw RNA-Seq data
   ------------------------------------
   Methods used to preprocess the bulk RNA-Seq data are the same as what we used in `seq_ImmuCC`.
-The shell scripts on how to transform fastq format sequencing data into the expression matrix are available at https://github.com/wuaipinglab/ImmuCC/tree/master/webserver
+The shell scripts on how to get the expression matrix from fastq format raw sequencing data are available at https://github.com/wuaipinglab/ImmuCC/tree/master/webserver

  2.2 Estimate tissue immune cell proportion with tissue specific model
  ------------------------------------------------------------------------------------------------------
-  E.g. when estimating the immune cell constitution from the transcriptome of lung, the lung specific signature matrix   `”Lung.sig.matrix.csv”` is used in parameter `training_data`.
+  E.g. when estimating the immune cell constitution from the transcriptome data of lung, the lung specific signature matrix   `”Lung.sig.matrix.csv”` is used in parameter `training_data`.

   .`Immune.proportion <- ImmuCC (expression, training_data = ”Lung.sig.matrix.csv”)`